bautigaraventa/WonderQ/README.md

     - PORT=3000 => the port where our server will listen to requests
     - MESSAGE_PROCESSING_TIME_MS=5000 => miliseconds to define the maximun time a message can be processed by a Consumer

+# Tests
+To run tests suites
+    - npm test

-# Our base model is MessageModel:
+# Our base model is MessageModel
 ```
 {
     id: string,